kaltura/platform-install-packages/CONTRIBUTING.md

 # Contributing Code to the Kaltura Platform
 Kaltura is a multi-project platform.
-It consists of various backend and frontend projects, in several programing languages and technologies.
+It consists of various backend and frontend projects, in several programming languages and technologies.
 As such, it may seem little scary to get started as a new developer in the community.
 This guide was put together to guide your way as a developer getting started with Kaltura, walk you through the various platform projects, and practices of contributing code by submitting pull-requests and code patches.

 ## Signing the Contributor License Agreement